-He has also studied conducting with Peter Gellhorn (BBC and Glyndebourne).
-And, furthermore, he has a B.Mus. degree from the University of London.
+He also studied conducting with Peter Gellhorn (BBC and Glyndebourne).
+And, furthermore, he had a B.Mus. degree from the University of London.

 Baxter was also a freelance performer for a number of years, for example with the London Philharmonic Choir, Ballet Rambert, the London Ballet Company, and the Martha Graham Dancers.
-He has also been vice music director at The Old Vic Theatre and cantor and organist at St. Philip the Apostle, Finchley.
+He was vice music director at The Old Vic Theatre and cantor and organist at St. Philip the Apostle, Finchley.
 As a freelance pianist he worked together with the cellist Jaqueline du Pré.

-Since 1990, he has lived in Denmark and is a member of the Dansk Komponist Forening and has been in the Vesterbro Komponistforening (Komvest) since 2009.
+Since 1990, he lived in Denmark and was a member of the Dansk Komponist Forening and the Vesterbro Komponistforening (Komvest) since 2009.